ebo-arcadia/angular-advanced-practice/README.md

 ### implement parent-child components communication with @viewChildren() technique

 ### as a developer, I want to build a feature facilitate communication between a child and a parent component using a service class as a directive

+### as a developer, I want to implement communication among components using observables and observers